RyanGA09/books-to-scrape-scraping-beautifulsoup-v2/README.md

 # Books to Scrape - Scraping: Advanced Version (V2)

+This is a simple Python script to scrape book data from [Books to Scrape](https://books.toscrape.com/), a website that provides a collection of books.
+The scraper collects details about the books, including titles, prices, ratings, availability, and cover image URLs.
+It stores the data into a CSV file.

 ## Features

 - Scrapes book, such as titles, prices, ratings, availability, and cover image URLs from the site [Books to Scrape](https://books.toscrape.com/).